Foods of the Traditional Krakow Kitchen: Regional Breads

 Together we will taste the mysterious herbs and spices that have transformed the flavours of local palates and the regional delicacies, which were the foundation for all the typically Krakowian dishes we still know and love today.
 Surrounded by rolling green hills, winding rivers, forests filled with mushrooms and berries, high mountain ranges and picturesque farming villages; Krakow is abundant in diversity of style and ingredients.
 A fascinating assortment of cuisine, born and re-born in the kitchens of Kazimierz, Debniki, Bronowice, Prądnik and Podgorze, yet brought to life through thousands of years of friendship, family, war, trade and travel.

 After devouring this delicious assortment of flavoursome facts, you’ll be hungrier than ever.
 So, we have also prepared for you a list of where you can try all the treats from our Krakowian kitchen, along with a bonus recipe at the end.
-When you're all done, be sure to read part 2 in our series - Foods of the Traditional Krakow Kitchen: Regional Cheeses.

 A delicious street food snack that can be found in strategically placed little blue carts all over the city, this traditional Krakowian bagel is not only historical and endemic to the city, but also bloody delicious!
 Baked fresh every day by early rising bakers, they are then distributed around Krakow to the iconic blue wagons from which gently smiling older ladies and gentlemen will sell them to hungry passersby, staying put until their cart is empty, 7 days a week.
 Try them topped with poppy seeds, sesame, linseed, cheese or salt.
 Today, an average of 150,000 are sold in Krakow every day while their ‘bagel’ bretheren have long been popular in America, emigrating with Krakow’s Jewish community to New York.